pnp/teams-dev-samples/docs/samples/author.md

 # Samples by Author

-Our samples were created by the feature teams, SharePoint PnP core team (http://aka.ms/SharePointPnP) or shared by the community.
+Our samples were created by the feature teams, or shared by the community.
 Use the filter below to find samples by author.

 To learn more about how to use these samples, please refer to our [getting started](../gettingstarted/index.md) section.